About the Identity Migration

 You can monitor and manage its progress using the dedicated Identity Migration page available from Tableau Server’s Users page.
 For more information, see Manage the Identity Migration.

-Resolve or acknowledge all identity conflicts as described in Resolve Identity Migration Conflicts so that the All failures tab displays "0" like in the image below.
+Resolve or acknowledge all identity conflicts as described in Resolve Identity Migration Conflicts so that All failures tab displays "0" like in the image below.

 Do one of the following:

-To run the identity migration job now, next to the Migration Overview heading, click the Edit Schedule drop-down arrow, then select Run Now.
+To run the identity migration job now, next to the Migration Overview heading, click the Edit Schedule drop-down arrow, and then select Run Now.